Cyfrin/foundry-full-course-cu/README.md

 Developers 100% should know all about this!
 Don't leave the course without at least watching this section!

 > [!IMPORTANT]
+> PLEASE AT LEAST WATCH THE DOCKER CONTAINER SECTION OF THIS CURRICULUM!!
+> You can find a shorter video of the [docker curriculum here.](https://www.youtube.com/watch?v=5p8fQ45TwUs)
 > We highly recommend you head over to the end-to-end [Cyfrin Updraft Security and Auditing Curriculum](https://updraft.cyfrin.io/courses/security).

 🖥️ Code: https://github.com/PatrickAlphaC/denver-security